Linear regression with unmatched data: a deconvolution perspective: Applications to Synthetic and Real Data

 This example suggests that in cases where we do not have uniqueness, looking at the ordered version of $\hat{\beta}_n$ can provide additional information.
-Such an information can be very valuable in the presence of a small matched dataset or expert knowledge.
-In this case, one might be even able to recover the permutation that maps $\hat{\beta}_{n,\text{ordered}}$ to a consistent estimator of $\beta_0$. \end{example}
+Such a piece of information can be very valuable in the presence of a small matched data set or expert knowledge.
+In this case, one might even be able to recover the permutation that maps $\hat{\beta}_{n,\text{ordered}}$ to a consistent estimator of $\beta_0$. \end{example}